What about stewardship? (31/3/11)

 13 "Then the owner of the vineyard said, 'What shall I do?
 I will send my beloved son.
 Probably they will respect him when they see him.'
 14 But when the vinedressers saw him, they reasoned among themselves, saying, 'This is the heir.
 Come, let us kill him, that the inheritance may be ours.'
 15 So they cast him out of the vineyard and killed him.
 Therefore what will the owner of the vineyard do to them?
 16 He will come and destroy those vinedressers and give the vineyard to others."
 NKJV

-This again clearly speaks of Israel’s failure as stewards of the Old Covenant ...and their failure to recognise the Messiah....the same theme is continued through Mat 21 …about the fig tree withering…and the landowner wanting fruit from his vineyard
+This is again a parable which clearly speaks of Israel’s failure as stewards of the Old Covenant ...and their failure to recognise the Messiah....the same theme is continued through Mat 21 …about the fig tree withering…and the landowner wanting fruit from his vineyard (Israel)

 Mark 12:9-12